AdobeDocs/campaign-standard-learn.en/help/strategy/troubleshooting-for-marketers.md

 ![workflow with reconciliation activity](/help/assets/kt-13256/del-persn-error-wf.png)

 **Solution:**
 A common ID must exist from the loaded file with the recipient table.
-This common key will join the load file to the recipient table within the reconciliation activity.
+This common key joins the load file to the recipient table within the reconciliation activity.
 Emails may not be sent to records that do not exist in the recipient table which requires this reconciliation step within the workflow.
 In doing so, you would reconcile the incoming load file activity with an identifier like email ID from the profile.
-The "nms:recipient" schema refers to the profile table and reconciling the incoming records with profile makes it available during email preparation.
+The `nms:recipient` schema refers to the profile table and reconciling the incoming records with profile makes it available during email preparation.

 Refer to the screenshot for reconciliation activity as shown below.